baoqger/vuejs-todolist/README.md

 npm test
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+this is a vue demo case based on the article: https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2#toc-deleting-a-todo